MyCryptoCheckout/wordpress/readme.txt

 - 0% transaction fees
 - No KYC or product restrictions
 - Peer-to-peer transactions
+- No redirection to 3rd parties or iframes
 - Use any wallet(s) you want: desktop, mobile, or online
 - Automagically detect unique payments from customers using one wallet address
-- No redirection to 3rd parties or iframes
 - Optional hierarchically deterministic (HD) wallet support
+- 1-Click payment buttons, MetaMask, Waves Client, etc.
-- Fiat autosettlement enables you to connect to exchange(s) and instantly convert selected coins to fiat or stablecoins
+- Fiat autosettlement enables you to connect to numerous exchange(s) and instantly convert selected coins to fiat or stablecoins
 - Donations widget shortcode generator
 - Built in support for .onion addresses on Tor
 - Compare MyCryptoCheckout to several other traditional and crypto solutions - <a href="https://mycryptocheckout.com/comparison/">Payment Gateway Comparison</a>